Updated: Mar 14

 These lovely candles can be purchased at Heather Hills Farm, Perthshire.
 This time of year makes the perfect time to visit.
-The colours of the trees are changing and become vibrant with the autumnal colours.
+The colours of the trees are changing and become vibrant with autumnal colours.
 There are some scenic walks along the River Tummel and don't miss Queen's View.
-Also you might be interested in visiting Pitlochry for Enchanted Forest.
+Also, you might be interested in visiting Pitlochry for Enchanted Forest.

 Honey Ice Cream